webpack/webpack.js.org/content/configuration/output.md

 `boolean | object`

-(Deprecated: Not really used, not really useable, write an issue if you have a other opinion)
+(Deprecated: Not really used, not really usable, write an issue if you have a other opinion)

 Enables line to line mapping for all or some modules.
 This produces a simple source map where each line of the generated source is mapped to the same line of the original source.
 This is a performance optimization and should only be used if all input lines match generated lines.